substantic/rain/docs/guide/user.rst

 ::

-  # This example demonstrates usage of four build-in tasks
+  # This example demonstrates usage of four built-in tasks

   from rain.client import tasks, Client, blob